danth/coricamu/README.md

 This is all validated by the Nix module system, so you will be warned if any information is missing or improperly formatted.

+*Note:* image sources and other links in your HTML are relative to the root of the website, whereas usually they would be relative to the current page.
+This allows the `path` of pages to be inserted straight into HTML and work no matter where the containing page is located on your site.
+It's recommended *not* to add a `/` at the beginning of relative links, so that the website can render correctly when it is previewed locally.

 ### Templates

 Templates can be used to avoid HTML boilerplate even more, and standardise the